Challenging Your Lawyer's Bill

 The process is relatively straightforward.
 The provincial department of Justice and Solicitor-General has King’s Bench Review Officers at its 11 judicial centres located around the Province; in Calgary, the centre is located at 601 5th Street SW.
 These Review Officers hold law degrees, have practiced law, and act as important gatekeepers of the integrity of the legal profession by ensuring fairness.

 If you have not received a satisfactory explanation as to the charges and disbursements from your lawyer, you may apply for a review of your bill.
-You have six months from the date that the bill was sent to file what is called a Notice of Appointment of Service; this Form, along with the various other forms you will need including the Affidavit of Service, can be found online here.
+You have one year from the date that the bill was sent to file for review of fees, or six months from the date a retainer ends to have the retainer reviewed.
+You must file what is called a Notice of Appointment of Service; this Form, along with the various other forms you will need including the Affidavit of Service, can be found online here.
 The cost for filing is $100.00 and is payable by cash, credit, debit, cheque, or money order payable to the “Minister of Finance of Alberta”.
 Court orderlies at the judicial centre can direct you to the proper counter to file your documents.
 You need to file the original document, plus three copies, and you’ll need to include the account(s) that you want reviewed.

 Once you’ve filed your documents, you must serve the Notice and supporting Affidavit on the lawyer whose account you’re challenging.
 This can be done by personally attending the lawyer’s office and serving the documents, by recorded mail through Canada Post, or by hiring a process server.
 In any case, unless the lawyer or an assistant has acknowledged service in writing, you will need to file an Affidavit of Service.